rlivings39/react-fastapi-mongodb-practice/README.md

 Join the [Discord](https://discord.gg/wAMEqRMbdm)

-## Initial class on June 30, 2025
+## Structure

+My solutions to various tasks from the class are in [tasks/](./tasks/)

+The to-do app written in React is in [todo-react-app](./todo-react-app/)

+Most of my notes from this class have been incorporated into my [learning-html-css](https://github.com/rlivings39/learning-html-css) repo where I worked through MDN tutorials.

+## Notes

-In VS Code typing `!` and hitting tab will give you templates.
-TODO how?
-Can you customize these?
+In VS Code typing `!` and hitting tab will give you templates with Emmet.
+Look into others.

 ## Actions
-- [ ] Check out `!` templates in VS Code
+- [x] Check out `!` templates in VS Code
-- [ ] Read through Maria's 2.9.
+- [x] Read through Maria's 2.9.
 HTML/CSS tips for great alignment tips
 - [ ] React next
 - [ ] Do a few of the section 2 projects, maybe